tendermint/tendermint/CONTRIBUTING.md

 If you are a [Vagrant](https://www.vagrantup.com/) user, all you have to do to get started hacking Tendermint is:

+In case you installed Vagrant in 2017, you might need to run `vagrant box update` to upgrade to the latest `ubuntu/xenial64`.

 ```
 vagrant up
 vagrant ssh